Skip to main content

 Imagery

-One of the most impactful elements on your main referral screens is the imagery due to its size on desktop and hierarchical order on mobile.
-You can find out about image dimensions and how to manage your imagery here.
+One of the most impactful elements on your main referral screens is the imagery, due to its size on desktop and hierarchical order on mobile.
+See image dimensions and how to manage your imagery.

 Imagery Themes